iamsanteri/cool-words-app/readme.md

+Update: 14th of September 2019

+Starting with a backend as a service (Firebase).
+Front-end handled by Vue.js.
+Interacting with a NoSQL storage via APIs.

+----- DEPRECATED ------

 This application exposes a list of cool words that have been collected by the author for the past couple of years.

 The words just sound cool and are a great base for naming projects or other undertakings.